IKFKirchner/FakeNews_Archive/README.md

 In addition to the TWARC search, I searched Google for screenshots of tweets.

-Here is the link to my [data](https://github.com/IKFKirchner/datastory/blob/master/data/tweets.csv)
+Here is the link to my [data](https://github.com/IKFKirchner/datastory/blob/master/data/tweets.csv).
+[Deleted for privacy reasons.
+Contact me directly for access.]